 If this script is cursive (eg. Arabic, N’Ko, Syriac, etc), are there problems or needed features related to the handling of cursive text?
 Do cursive links break if parts of a word are marked up or styled?
 Do Unicode joiner and non-joiner characters behave as expected?
 See available information or check for currently needed data.

 When elements surround part of a cursive run of text, and apply styling, the results often break the cursive joins.
-(See the results of trying to colour individual letters in the illustration below – successful on the left, unsuccessful on the right.)
+(See the results of trying to colour individual letters in the illustration below – as expected above, unsuccessful below.)

 After some discussion, the CSS spec requires the following:

-Firefox, Chrome, and Edge keep joins for styling that doesn't affect the shape of the characters (eg. text-decoration), and keeps it for colour changes, however they fail for changes in font-weight, font-style, and font-size, as well as for markup such as
+Gecko, and Blink (and Legacy Edge) keep joins for styling that doesn't affect the shape of the characters (eg. text-decoration), and keeps it for colour changes, however they fail for changes in font-weight, font-style, and font-size, as well as for markup such as

 It would be useful to decide on the potential impact of the failures described here, so as to prioritise the issue.
 Is the inability to surround/style parts of a word a significant issue?
 It may be problematic when defining a term (using